-These luxury green retreats may not be totally affordable but they are FABULOUS and guilt-free.
-Even if you travel on the cheap, these 7 eco retreats are all you need to fire up your 2018 travel dreams.
+These luxury eco retreats may not be totally affordable but they are FABULOUS and guilt-free.
+Even if you travel on the cheap, these 7 eco retreats are all you need to fire up your 2019 travel dreams.

 Who doesn’t love to look at pictures of exotic retreats around the world?

-It’s even better when they are green retreats with a strong commitment to preserving the environment and giving back to their local communities.
+It’s even better when they are eco-friendly retreats with a strong commitment to preserving the environment and giving back to their local communities.

-We’ve picked these retreats based on their commitment to sustainable travel (no greenwashing here!) plus their ability to provide incredible experiences in unique and downright cool surroundings.
+We’ve picked these retreats based on their commitment to sustainable travel (no greenwashing here!) combined with their ability to provide incredible experiences in unique and downright cool surroundings.

-Plus, we’re giving huge props to the people out there in the world, making eco-travel glamorous!
+Plus, we’re giving huge props to the beautiful people out there in the world who are making eco-travel glamorous!

 Are you ready to be inspired about travel this year?
 Then read on to discover our picks of…